- Louisiana State University, B.A.M.C: Journalism

 - Personal Injury Litigation

-Scott Sternberg is a founding Partner of Sternberg, Naccari & White, LLC, where he leads the Firm’s litigation practice as counsel to individuals and businesses throughout the Gulf Coast.
+Scott Sternberg is a founding Partner of Sternberg, Naccari & White, LLC, where he leads the Firm and serves as counsel to individuals and businesses.

-Scott's litigation practice has taken him to courtrooms and conference rooms throughout the South.
-His work with startup businesses has led him to present at New Orleans Entrepreneur Week on multiple occasions regarding legal issues facing entrepreneurs.
-Scott's interests include real estate and tax title litigation, representing tax title purchasers and those who have had their property taken by the state for failure to pay property taxes.
+Scott's litigation practice has taken him to courtrooms and conference rooms throughout the south.
+His has worked and presented on startup and growing business issues numerous times.
+Scott's interests include real estate and tax title litigation, representing tax title purchasers and those who have had their property taken by the state.
 He also has significant experience both bringing and defending a wide breadth of personal injury and contract cases.